smultronbusken/skeleton.djs/README.md

 # Features

 - Easier command creation.
-- Automatic command deployment - all command files are registered to the Discord API.
+- Automatic command deployment - all command are sent to the Discord API.
-- Interaction handling - each interaction from Discord gets mapped to the correct command.
+- Interaction handling
 - Write custom command types, interaction handlers, and ```.job.ts``` file registration, to extend the functionality.

 ## Set up